The Nest

 Although Fordham is partially a college town, home to a portion of the Fordham University campus, it’s still one of the bad parts of New York.
 This Bronx neighborhood has an aggravated assault rate nearly five times the national average despite Fordham’s small size.
 It has a separate police force for the North and South sides of the area.

 Your chance of becoming a victim here is about 1 in 29.
 The average violent crime rate is about 1,238 per 100,000 people, while the average is about 3,569 per 100,000.
 Fordham is a place you want to avoid walking at night by yourself.
-Its crime rate has not improved over the years, so we’ll see where it goes in the future.
+Its crime rate has stayed the same over the years, so we’ll see where it goes in the future.

 Learn More About the Most Dangerous Neighborhoods in New York City